Jim Jordan makes second bid for speaker

 "We are ready, willing and able to do so," Jeffries said.
 "I know there are traditional Republicans who are good women and men who want to see government function, but they are unable to do it within the ranks of their own conference, which is dominated by the extremist wing.
 And that's why we continue to extend the hand of bipartisanship to them."

-Jeffries said Democrats could provide votes to elect a speaker and change the rules to make it harder to remove a sitting speaker from power, if that speaker promised more Democratic seats on key committees and a pledge to bring legislation with bipartisan support to the floor, including aid to Ukraine, Israel, and the 12 annual spending bills to avoid a shutdown.
+Jeffries said Democrats could provide votes to elect a speaker and change the rules to make it harder to remove a sitting speaker from power, if that speaker promised more Democratic seats on key committees and a pledge to bring legislation with bipartisan support to the floor, including aid to Ukraine and Israel and the 12 annual spending bills to avoid a shutdown.

 Top Republicans continue to express no interest in seeking help from Democrats to resolve their internal party problems.